Hereditary Factor X Deficiency Is a Rare Bleeding Disorder that Affects About 1 in a Million People1,2

 Photo representing Isabelle

 Isabelle struggled for years with heavy menstrual bleeding but was not tested or diagnosed with factor X deficiency until age 21, when she required a blood transfusion following dental surgery.
-(Actual patient experience)
+(Actual patient experience; name/photo changed for privacy)

 Woman icon